mui/material-ui/ROADMAP.md

 Expect various **breaking changes**.

 The core team is now helping him in the [v1-alpha](https://github.com/callemall/material-ui/tree/v1-alpha) branch.
-Here are some issues that we plan to fix along the way.
-If you are interested in following our progress our if you want to help us reach that goal faster, you can have a look at two following milestones:
+If you are interested in following our progress or if you want to help us reach that goal faster, you can have a look at the two following milestones:
 - [v1.0.0-beta](https://github.com/callemall/material-ui/milestone/22)
 - [v1.0.0-prerelease](https://github.com/callemall/material-ui/milestone/14)